-"Infants" means children from birth through 11 months of age.
+"Infants" means a child from birth to one year old.

 "Initial licenses" means the same as defined in RCW 74.15.120.

 "Intersex" means an umbrella term used to describe a wide range of natural bodily variations when the body is born with a combination of chromosomes, internal organs, or external genitalia that do not develop as expected.